Rhodes University Prospectus 2023-2024

 Despite the outbreak of war, student numbers continued to rise.
 The ambitious building programme went on throughout the war and post-war years with funds borrowed from the municipalities of Grahamstown, Port Elizabeth, East London, King William’s Town and Cape Town.

-READ ALSO UCT Faculty of Commerce Undergraduate Brochure 2023-2024
+READ ALSO University of Cape Town UCT Undergraduate Prospectus 2023-2024

 The day of reckoning